|Born||in Chittagong, Bangladesh|

 |Birth Name||Abdul Kader Al Mohiuddin|

 Mini Bio (1)

 In early 2010, after writing numerous short stories Moheen planned to visualize them through the film.
-After some months, together with friends, he planned a move into film finally and sank their savings into making an experimental philosophical film.
+Together with friends, he planned a move into film finally and sank their savings into making an experimental philosophical film.
 In the following year, he has made his directing debut by the film Cycle (2011), while he was 21.
-Alongside his main attempt to make the film was the aspect of Drishtantaism.
+Alongside the main attempt to make the film was the aspect of Drishtantaism.
 Filming the first movie was not a happy experience.
-Despite mixed reviews for the film itself, the film received positive notices and most of them, poets, journalists claim it was somewhat annoying and hard to get understand but was the best practice from the philosophical side.
+Despite mixed reviews for the film itself, the film received negative notices and most of them, poets, journalists claim it was somewhat annoying and hard to get understand.

-He has been listed in "2000 Outstanding Intellectuals of the 21st Century" (10th Edition) in 2017 and, "Dictionary of International Biography" (39th edition) in 2018 by the International Biographical Centre, Cambridge, UK.
+He has been listed in "2000 Outstanding Intellectuals of the 21st Century" (10th Edition) in 2017, "Dictionary of International Biography" (39th edition) and "Man of the Year" in 2018 by the International Biographical Centre, Cambridge, UK.

 - IMDb Mini Biography By: Poetry Hunter